 God has made us what we are.
 In Christ Jesus, God made us new people so that we would spend our lives doing the good things he had already planned for us to do.
 Ephesians 2:10 Contemporary English Version (CEV)

-Lastly pray more.
+To quit gambling easily pray more.
 Pray the prayer of Jabez which is 1 Chronicles 4:10 (KJV)

 “10 And Jabez called on the God of Israel, saying, Oh that thou wouldest bless me indeed, and enlarge my coast, and that thine hand might be with me, and that thou wouldest keep me from evil, that it may not grieve me!
 And God granted him that which he requested.”